 The biggest obstacle to de novo bank formation is raising capital.
 The FDIC believes that it should take from $15 million to $30 million to start a bank, which far exceeds what was expected prior to the economic downturn of 2008-2009.
 ICBA recommends phasing in its capital requirements for de novo banks particularly minority banks and those in rural and underserved areas where access to capital is limited.
 The FDIC must also streamline its application process for de novo banks.

-The FDIC approved 12 de novo banks in 2019.
-During 2020, there was an uptick in de novo bank applications from financial technology banks, but the total number of applications for the year will be well below the average before the 2008 economic downturn.
+Although there were 16 de novo bank applications to the FDIC for deposit insurance during 2021, many of these applications were either for ILCs or financial technology banks and the number of applications were well below the average before the 2008 economic downturn.
 Even in the depths of the savings and loan crisis in the 1980s, when 1,800 banks and savings institutions failed, an average of 196 de novo banks and savings institutions were formed annually from 1984 through 1992.

 ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants that is based on the pro forma risk profile and business plan of the applicant.
 To ease the burden of raising capital, ICBA recommends that the FDIC consider phasing in its capital requirements for de novo banks, particularly for minority banks and banks in rural and underserved areas where access to capital is limited.